 If you did not receive one of the above decorations, it is still possible to demonstrate that you engaged in combat.
-Other medals such as the Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Afghanistan Campaign Medal and Iraq Campaign Medal can support a claim that the veteran “engaged in combat.”
+Other medals such as the Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Afghanistan Campaign Medal, and Iraq Campaign Medal can support a claim that you “engaged in combat.”
 However, more evidentiary development will be necessary.

 (3) Medical Evidence Demonstrating a Nexus (Causation) Between Your Current Symptoms and the In-Service Stressor

 Many veterans experienced sexual trauma while serving.
 The VA refers to these traumatic events as “Military Sexual Trauma” (MST), which is defined as sexual assault (including rape) or repetitive, threatening sexual harassment.
 Military Sexual Trauma is a qualifying stressor for the purpose of establishing a diagnosis of PTSD.
-You are eligible for VA disability compensation if (1) you had a Military Sexual Trauma while on active duty, (2) you are currently diagnosed with a mental or physical disability, and (3) the disability is caused by the Military Sexual Trauma.
-Were you denied benefits for a disability caused by Military Sexual Trauma while on active duty?
-If so, you may be eligible for benefits and should contact VA Disability Group online or call 1-844-VETLAWS (1-844-838-5297) to learn more.
+You are eligible for VA disability compensation if: (1) you had a Military Sexual Trauma while on active duty, (2) you are currently diagnosed with a mental or physical disability, and (3) the disability is caused by the Military Sexual Trauma.